privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: minification">❌ Minification</sub> | ❌ | ❌&nbsp; | - |
 </div>

-oxc-minify takes all three top honors: smallest minified (439,265 bytes), smallest minzipped (121,988 bytes), and best balance, while still running in about 36 ms. uglify-js matches near-smallest minzipped (123,334 bytes) but needs about 3.2 seconds. babel-minify failed at the minification stage with the same undefined-property error.
+oxc-minify sweeps this 1 MB terser source, delivering the smallest minified (439,265 bytes) and minzipped (121,988 bytes) outputs, the best overall balance, and an average of about 36 ms — just 1.7x the fastest run, @cminify/cminify-linux-x64 at roughly 21 ms. The catch with @cminify is output quality: it manages only a 26% gzip reduction and leaves about 626 KB behind, while most full minifiers cluster in the 35–37% reduction range. babel-minify failed at the minification stage with a 'Cannot read properties of undefined' error, and slowpokes like google-closure-compiler (about 6 seconds on average) and uglify-js (about 3.2 seconds) paid heavily for their compactness.

 ----